Drawing Family

 Drawing Academy Workshops

-Throughout the duration of the exhibition, every Wednesday and Saturday (by reservation), the Drawing Lab welcomes your children (from 6 years old) for a visit of the exhibition with our mediator followed by a creative workshop using the technique of the artist exhibited.
+For the duration of the exhibition, from Tuesday to Saturday, except Fridays (booking required), the Drawing Lab welcomes your children (aged 6 and over) for a tour of the exhibition with our mediator, followed by a creative workshop using the technique of the artist on show.
+Classes or leisure centers from Wednesday to Saturday, 50 euros per group (booking required).

 The other workshops of the Drawing Academy